leorenanne/notedump/src/_posts/2018-09-01-so-i-presented-at-srecon-asia-2018.markdown

 And I practised A LOT.
 It was my first conference talk, so I just had to be prepared.

 ![image]({{"/assets/srecon18/3.jpg"}}){: .center-image }
-*Doing a dry run internally in the company*

 ## And off I went...